-Florida Women's Basketball Set to Face No. 13 Oklahoma - ESPN 98.1 FM / 850 AM WRUF
+Florida Women's Basketball Set To Face No. 13 Oklahoma - ESPN 98.1 FM / 850 AM WRUF

 — Southeastern Conference (@SEC) February 25, 2025

 However, the Gators have a well-rounded center of their own in Ra Shaya Kyle.
-Against Tennessee, she led both sides of the ball for Florida, scoring 19 points and getting ten rebounds.
+Against Tennessee, she led both sides of the ball, scoring 19 points and getting 10 rebounds.
 The double-double marks Kyle’s 13th of the season and 25th with the Gators.

 Kyle also had 100% accuracy from the free-throw line on Sunday, making all seven shots.